• Skip to primary navigation

 Related posts:

 A close up view of Marie's Mojito Recipe - A tall glass with ice, limes, and mint in it, along with a pale amber liquid.
 It is garnished with a slice of lime.
 Marie's Favorite Mojito Recipe Two frosty wine glasses with wine slush in them - one is made with red wine, the other with white.
-Homemade Wine Slush Mix!
-Two Martini cocktails - a Red drink in a martini glass.
+Homemade Wine Slush Mix Two Martini cocktails - a Red drink in a martini glass.
 One is rimmed with crushed green candy, the other is rimmed with a red crushed candy.
-Jolly Rancher Martinis A close up view of a mug of grown up boozy hot cocoa.
-Grownup Hot Chocolate & Hot Cocoa
+Jolly Rancher Martinis A grouping of lemons, limes, and oranges on a white cutting board.
+All have been cut in half.
+Boozy Fun with Fresh Citrus

 Reader Interactions